Frequently Asked Questions

 Can my son or daughter volunteer to pet the dogs?

 We are sorry but our insurance does not cover volunteers.
-However, both the Oakland SPCA and Berkeley Humane have excellent volunteer programs for adults and kids.
+However, the East Bay SPCA, Berkeley Humane, and the Friends of Alameda Animal Shelter (FAAS) have excellent volunteer programs for adults and kids.

 What if my dog has special needs?